 NEXPLANON (etonogestrel) by Merck & Co. is ovulation, increased viscosity of the cervical mucus, and alterations in the endometrium.
-Approved for contraception.
 First approved in 2006.

-NEXPLANON is a subdermal progestin implant containing etonogestrel, approved in 2006 for contraception.
+NEXPLANON is a subdermal etonogestrel implant approved for contraception in 2006.
 It prevents pregnancy through suppression of ovulation, increased cervical mucus viscosity, and endometrial alterations.
-The 3-year implant is inserted subdermally and provides continuous hormone delivery.
+The single-rod implant provides up to 3 years of contraceptive protection.

 ovulation, increased viscosity of the cervical mucus, and alterations in the endometrium.